Let’s Talk About It: Muslim Journeys

 - Technical and programming support from the ALA Public Programs Office throughout the grant term, including participation in an online discussion list for library and state and territorial council project directors.

 For planning purposes, the following information is being provided about the national orientation workshops for Let’s Talk About It: Muslim Journeys.
-Library project directors are required to attend one workshop, and will be invited to express a date and location preference through the online application.
+Library project directors are required to attend a one-and-a-half-day workshop, and will be invited to express a date and location preference through the online application.

 Workshop attendance is optional for local scholars and state and territorial humanities council project directors.